christian1980nrw/Spotmarket-Switcher/README.md

 ## Installation

-Setting up the Victron-ESS & Shelly Plug S & AVM-Fritz-DECT200-210 Spotmarket-Switcher is a straightforward process.
+Setting up the Spotmarket-Switcher is a straightforward process.
 If you are already running a UNIX-based machine, such as macOS, Linux, or Windows with the Linux subsystem, follow these steps to install the software:

 1. Download the install script from the GitHub repository by using [this hyperlink](https://raw.githubusercontent.com/christian1980nrw/Spotmarket-Switcher/main/victron-venus-os-install.sh), or execute the following command in your terminal: